-But in every case, good academies stress the importance of correct nutrition for athletic performance, so the diet is always designed to deliver healthy meals with all the necessary vitamins and minerals.
+But in every case, good academies stress the importance of correct nutrition for athletic performance, so the diet is always designed to deliver healthy meals with the best supplements and vitamins for collegiant-athletes if needed.

 Child protection and safety is an important aspect at football academies which parents, the football authorities and governments are, rightly, paying increasing attention to.
 It is especially important in cases when a young player goes to an academy abroad, where the laws and culture are completely different.
 The managers of good academies understand these concerns very well and treat all children like a ‘family’.
 The number of participants is limited deliberately in some academies, so that the players do live and study as a family.

 Whatever the size of the academy, key safety measures to look out for include:

 One principle should be taken into account; quality control is only possible when there are no more than 10 children per tutor, especially for children between 10 and 16.
 Always check the staff/student ratio.

 (b) Code of conduct